igsb/GestaltMatcher-Arc/README.md

 Most importantly, the face cropper requires the model-weights "Resnet50_Final.pth".
 Remember to download them from [Google Docs](https://drive.google.com/open?id=1oZRSG0ZegbVkVwUd8wUIQx8W7yfZ_ki1) with pw: fstq

+Store the model file "Resnet50_Final.pth" in weights folder.

 If you don't have GPU, please use `--cpu` to run on cpu mode.